DivyanshModi25/DivyanshModi25/README.md

 a Full Stack Developer!!
 ------------------

 As an adept college student skilled in frontend development, I'm currently venturing into the dynamic realm of full-stack web development.
-Eager to expand my horizons, I am keenly interested in mastering cutting-edge technologies such as AI and cybersecurity.
+Eager to expand my horizons, I am keenly interested in mastering cutting-edge technologies such as data engineering and cybersecurity.
 With a passion for innovation and a hunger for learning, I'm ready to dive into new stacks and embark on exciting coding adventures.

 * 🌍  I'm based in Mumbai,India
 * ✉️  To connect, shoot me an email at [divyanshmodi2510@gmail.com](mailto:divyanshmodi2510@gmail.com)
-* 🚀  I'm currently working on [Turboflare Car website](http://github.com/TechSavvyDivyansh/Turboflare)
-* 🧠  I'm currently delving into data science and machine learning while enhancing skills in web developement.
+* 🧠  I'm currently exploring machine learning
-* ⚡  I am a Pixel Perfectionist....tell that to everyone
 * 🥇 Winner of Technext minithon'23

 ### Skills